SamedyHUNX/SamedyHUNX/README.md

 # Hi there, I'm Vadhna Samedy HUN 👋

-## Full-Stack Developer | AI/ML Engineer | Software Architect

-I'm a passionate full-stack developer specializing in building scalable applications with modern web technologies and AI/ML solutions.
-I architect end-to-end solutions from database design to deployment, with a focus on creating intelligent, data-driven applications.

 ### 🚀 What I Do

 - **Full-Stack Development**: Building robust web applications with React, Next.js, and Node.js